 When a new Mediterranean speakeasy-style restaurant from the mastermind behind New York’s Bread’s Bakery opened last year, you can bet we hustled our little hamentashens straight to Lamalo inside the Arlo Hotel to see what the clatter was about.
 What we found was a trove of warm, fresh coastal flavors inspired mostly by the Mediterranean and the Middle East, some of the best darn mezes we’d had in a long time, and one dip I still think about at least once a week.
 No, really.

 baba ganoush), creamy whipped feta dip, or savory strained yogurt with spiced oil, known as labneh.
 Hummus is a staple meze, of course, as are other tahini dips with za’atar; a popular spice pervasive in Middle Eastern cooking.Meze, if you’re not familiar, are Middle Eastern or Mediterranean small plates often served with some bread— laffa or pita bread—as part of a multi-course meal or as salty snacks to accompany pre-dinner drinks.
 There are countless types of meze and, depending on what part of the world you’re in, you’ll find a unique mix of recipes like roasted eggplant dips (

 As I worked my way through Lamalo’s inspired meze selections, served with signature sesame laffa, one particularly creamy, garlicky, and potato-y dip rose above the fray.
 I had to know more.

-Hamilton Beach Food Processor & Vegetable Chopper, $45 on Amazon
+Hamilton Beach Food Processor & Vegetable Chopper, $41.39 from Amazon